kaaproject/kaa-rfcs/0002-kaa-protocol/README.md

 `<endpoint_token>/<extension_token>` helps handling endpoint authorization at a higher level (if the endpoint has rights to use the requested extension).
 This simplifies extensions, as they don't need to check endpoint authority.

-However, that introduces an issue for extensions that don't require an endpoint; the client can't easily skip `<endpoint_token>` part as the server can't know whether the current part of a resource token is an extension token or endpoint one.
+However, that introduces an issue for extensions that don't require an endpoint; the client can't easily skip `<endpoint_token>` part as the server can't know whether the current part of a resource path is an extension token or endpoint one.

 This might be resolved by introducing a special token, which means "no endpoint".